 Since year-end, global markets have experienced a significant increase in volatility across all financial instruments as a result of a range of trade tariffs imposed by the Trump administration.
-The situation has not led to any significant impact on liquidity, nor on the operations of the Sub-fund.
-The market volatility has been deemed a non-adjusting event, and as such its post year end impact has not been taken into account in the recognition and measurement of the Sub-fund's assets and liabilities at 31 December 2024.
+The situation has not led to any significant impact on liquidity, nor on the operations of the Fund.
+The market volatility has been deemed a non-adjusting event, and as such its post year end impact has not been taken into account in the recognition and measurement of the Fund's assets and liabilities at 31 December 2024.

-2.18.3 Other aspects
+2.14.3 Other aspects